aaronjanse/stick-bug-ml/docs/README.md

 Training dataset is used with ml models to train.
 Validation data is used while tuning paramaters to make sure you aren't overfitting.
-Testing data is never given to the models during training and its `y` values are only accessed by the framework when a call to `ml_framework.evaluate` is made.
+Testing data is never given to the models during training and its `y` values are only accessed by the framework when a call to `stickbugml.evaluate` is made.

 In all, it should look like this: